We have exciting news!

 As well as many mandatory provisions, the standards have extensive commentary sections throughout which contain much in the way of advice and explanation which with help the design and construction of successful earth buildings.

-The EBANZ team has revised these standards after the learnings from the performance of earth buildings from the Christchurch earthquakes, which have been published at the beginning of 2020.
+The EBANZ team has revised these standards after the learnings from the performance of earth buildings from the Christchurch earthquakes, which were published at the beginning of 2020, and a further update at the end of 2024.
+They have now been made free on the NZ Standards Website.

 The Earth Building Standards referred to are: